OhMyGuus/BetterCrewlink-mobile/README.md

 You can also use the web version in your browser [here](https://web.bettercrewl.ink/).

-If you can, you should use a private server by deploying [this repository](https://github.com/OhMyGuus/BetterCrewLink-server).

-If you want to download the PC version of BetterCrewLink [click here](https://github.com/OhMyGuus/BetterCrewLink/releases/latest).
+If you have a PC and want to download the PC version of BetterCrewLink (without being the Bluestacks) [click here](https://github.com/OhMyGuus/BetterCrewLink/releases/latest).

 ### Setup Instructions